froontown/personal_site/README.md

 This little place will be where I try to put it all together with the magic of Rails.
 I expect a lot of it to be broken for a long time coming!
 Woo hoo!
 I'll be updating it as I go.

+You'll notice that I am taking **VERY DELIBERATE BABY STEPS**.
+This is on purpose.
+I like to be thorough, and I'm taking the time I have available to me to reinforce things I've already learned/skimmed over during my time at [Launch Academy](https://www.launchacademy.com/).

 If you want to see stuff I've worked on that works, check these out:

 **Boston Bar Review**